A Guide to Orthopedic Platforms Coding Error Detection

 Here are a few essential CPT codes to consider adding:

-• 29888: ACL reconstruction
+- 29888: ACL reconstruction

-• 29881: Knee arthroscopy
+- 29881: Knee arthroscopy

-• 64721: Carpal tunnel release
+- 64721: Carpal tunnel release

-• 27447: Total knee replacement
+- 27447: Total knee replacement

-• 29827: Rotator cuff repair
+- 29827: Rotator cuff repair

 This list is a great starting point, but you should customize it based on your practice’s specialty and volume.
 A well-curated list is a cornerstone of accurate orthopedic billing.

-Key ICD-10 Diagnosis Codes
+Crucial ICD-10 Diagnosis Codes

 Next, you’ll want to include a section for common ICD-10 diagnosis codes.
 These codes are just as important as CPT codes because they establish the medical necessity for the procedures performed.
 Without the correct diagnosis code, you risk claim denials.
 Your cheat sheet should feature the ICD-10 codes that correspond to the conditions you treat most often, such as different types of fractures, arthritis, sprains, and tendon injuries.
 Pairing these frequently used diagnosis codes with your common procedure codes can streamline the entire medical billing process and reduce errors.

-Essential Modifiers and When to Use Them
+Essential Modifiers: Know When and How to Apply Them

 Modifiers provide crucial details about a service or procedure, and using them correctly is vital in orthopedics.
 Your cheat sheet should have a dedicated section for the modifiers your team uses most, along with a simple explanation of when to apply them.
 This helps ensure claims are processed correctly and not rejected for missing information.